Israeli Salad Not Your Typical Cucumber Salad

 The Perfect Tomato and Onion Combo

 Red onions are a must for this salad because they add a slight bite and stay crisp.
 As for tomatoes, I recommend using Roma tomatoes or cherry tomatoes for their low pulp content, which keeps the salad fresh and crisp.
 If you’re using larger tomatoes, make sure to deseed them to avoid a watery salad.
-For a rustic style, cut cherry tomatoes or grape in half instead of dicing them.
-Also cut the cucumbers larger as well for a hearty salad.
+For a rustic style, cut cherry tomatoes or grape tomatoes in half instead of dicing them.
+Also, cut the cucumbers larger for a hearty, satisfying salad.

 Adding Freshness with Herbs